p3lli/Tweets-to-CSV/README.md

   out_dir        Directory where the CSV file will be saved.

 optional arguments:
-  -h, --help     show this help message and exit
+  -h, --help     show this help message and exit.
   -n NTWEETS, --number-of-tweets NTWEETS
-                 Set the amount of tweets to be retrieved -a, --append   Appends tweets to a compatible CSV (same search, different time).
+                 Set the amount of tweets to be retrieved.
+  -a, --append   Appends tweets to a compatible CSV (same search, different time).
+  -r NSECONDS, --repeat-every NSECONDS
-  -c, --clean    Adds a custom column 'cleaned_text' in which text is cleaned
-                 by emoji, smiley, url and mentions.
+                 Repeats the same search every NSECONDS -c, --clean    Adds a custom column 'cleaned_text' in which text is cleaned by emoji, smiley, url and mentions.
   -v, --verbose  Increases log verbosity.